-On the research front, Pearish continues his work on the evolution and ecology of personality, but he has switched to a different stickleback.
-Brook stickleback, a close relative of three-spined stickleback, are abundant in the Dog River and surrounding wetlands that run through the Norwich campus.
+Pearish studies the evolution and ecology of personality.
+His research animals-of-choice are small fishes of the family Gasterosteidae, especially three-spined sticklebacks and, in Vermont, brook sticklebacks.
+Sticklebacks are small fish that are distributed in marine and freshwater habitats throughout the northern hemisphere.
+The ancient colonization of freshwater habitats by three-spined sticklebacks remains one of evolutionary biology’s best “natural experiments.”
+Brook sticklebacks are abundant in the Dog River and surrounding wetlands that run through the Norwich campus.
 When the weather allows, Pearish and his students spend their days wading in beaver ponds or snorkeling in the Dog River in search of the answer to why personality exists and how it shapes the way animals live.

-Finally, since moving to Vermont, Pearish has joined the coalition of researchers, conservation workers, and concerned citizens that are looking for solutions to the eutrophication of our lakes and streams, including Lake Champlain.
+Since moving to Vermont, Pearish has joined the coalition of researchers, conservation workers, and concerned citizens that are looking for solutions to improve the water quality of our lakes and streams.
 At the center of his work in this realm are so-called treatment wetlands.
 Whether constructed in natural areas, in an urban setting, or in the form of an island floating in the middle of a lake, treatment wetlands promise to improve water quality, while providing natural beauty and improved habitat for wildlife.

 1 (802) 485-2177